ibm-cloud-docs/FileStorage/getting-started.md

 To achieve maximum IOPS, adequate network resources need to be in place.
 Other considerations include private network usage outside of storage and host side and application-specific tunings (IP stack or [queue depths](/docs/infrastructure/FileStorage?topic=FileStorage-hostqueuesettings), and other settings).

 Storage traffic should be isolated from other traffic types, and not be directed through firewalls and routers.
 Keeping the storage traffic in a dedicated VLAN also helps preventing MTU mismatch when Jumbo frames are enabled.
-For more information, see [Jumbo Frames in IBM Cloud ](/docs/FileStorage?topic=FileStorage-jumboframes).
+For more information, see [Jumbo Frames in IBM Cloud](/docs/FileStorage?topic=FileStorage-jumboframes).

 Storage traffic is included in the total network usage of Public Virtual Servers.
 For more information about the limits that might be imposed by the service, see the [Virtual Server documentation](/docs/vsi?topic=virtual-servers-about-public-virtual-servers).